Skip to content

 Can I pay off 2 year fixed-rate mortgage deal before it ends?

-Yes, if you have the funds, you’re free to pay off your two-year fixed-term mortgage before the end of the initial-rate, 24 month term.
+Yes, if you have the funds, you’re free to pay off your two-year fixed-term mortgage before the end of the two years, but it is likely to incur early repayment charges^

 Can I get a buy-to-let property with a two-year fixed-rate mortgage?